AkashnilRecovered/AkashnilRecovered/README.md

 - [ImVehFt 2.1.1](https://www.mixmods.com.br/2020/01/imvehft-improved-vehicle-features/) has problems with [FxsFuncs](https://www.mixmods.com.br/2022/10/fxsfuncs/).
 If it got fixed, I would have already upgraded [ImVehFt](https://www.mixmods.com.br/2020/01/imvehft-improved-vehicle-features/) from 2.0.2 to 2.1.1.

+- Trams in San Fierro have white textures of people which was caused by an unknown mod.

 <p align="right">
   <a href="#download">▲ Back to top</a></p>